Potassium Phosphate solution for injection

 They need to know if you have any of these conditions:

-high levels of phosphate or potassium in the blood
+high levels of potassium or phosphorus in the blood

 an unusual or allergic reaction to phosphorus salts, other medicines, foods, dyes, or preservatives